-As a merchant using our payment gateway, you can improve your customer experience and conversions at checkout by using our extended API functionality to extend invoice expiration time (when payouts are in BTC).
+As a merchant using CoinGate payment processing services, you can improve your customer experience and conversions at the checkout by using our extended API functionality to prolong invoice expiration time.

-We have 2 features that make the payment experience a bit more convenient for customers.
-We strongly recommend using them to prevent the bulk of issues that arise with Bitcoin payments.
+We have two features that make the payment experience a bit more convenient for customers – invoice time extension and accepting underpayments.
+We strongly recommend using them to prevent possible issues.

 Paying with Bitcoin for the first time might be a daunting task for the regular customer.
-The customer has to, first of all, set up a wallet, then buy some bitcoins, and then send a precise amount of bitcoins to the invoice address in a relatively short amount of time.
+The customer has to, first of all, set up a wallet, buy some bitcoins, and then send a precise amount to the invoice address.

 A customer checks out on your store with Bitcoin and lands on our invoice page.
 The total payment amount equals 0.1 BTC.

 The customer copy-pastes the amount and payment address to a Bitcoin exchange.

 The exchange, in fact, does not process and send the bitcoins immediately, but rather completes the withdrawal after 30 minutes.